shadowed1/Chard/README.md

 <br>

-*Notice: Chard is in early development and lacks polish.
+*Notice: Chard is in early development and has bugs.
 Suggestions and testing are greatly appreciated.*

 ### How to Install: